-Vulnerability assessment studies on climate change are a substantial tool for the implementation of adaptation strategies that allow us to know what threats do systems (species, natural resources, populations, territories, among others) face on climate change conditions, what actions cause themselves that increase their vulnerability, and what strategies are implemented to reduce it.
+Vulnerability assessment studies on climate change are a substantial tool for the implementation of adaptation strategies that allow us to know what threats systems and their components (species, natural resources, populations, territories, among others) do face on climate change conditions, what actions are caused by them that increase their own vulnerability, and what strategies are implemented to reduce this vulnerability.
 The popularity of this research at the international level has caused different discussions about methods, components, and variables.
-How the vulnerability to climate change has been assessment in Mexico?
-This article's objective is to present a review of vulnerability assessment studies on climate change in Mexico, with particular attention about study subjects, concepts, components, methodologies, tools, and applications.
-The method consisted of a systematic search and review of articles published in international databases (Scopus, Web of Science, Science Direct, and Scielo).
+How does the vulnerability to climate change have been assessed in Mexico?
+The objective of this article is to present a review of vulnerability assessment studies on climate change in Mexico, paying particular attention to study subjects, concepts, components, methodologies, tools, and applications.
+The method consisted of a systematic search and review of articles published on international databases (Scopus, Web of Science, Science Direct, and Scielo).
 A total of 57 articles were reviewed.
 The results identify knowledge gaps in research of vulnerability on climate change in Mexico.
-The conclusions can be used as a guide to understand the theoretical-conceptual framework of vulnerability and conduct future research on subjects and areas less studied in Mexico.
+The conclusions can be used as a guide to understand the theoretical-conceptual framework of vulnerability and to conduct future research on subjects and areas which are less studied in Mexico.

 Once an article is accepted for publication, the author(s) agree that, from that date on, the owner of the copyright of their work(s) is Atmósfera.

 Reproduction of the published articles (or sections thereof) for non-commercial purposes is permitted, as long as the source is provided and acknowledged.